nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     |  Enter command:
     ```

 5. Type the command in the command box and press Enter to execute it.
 Refer to the Features below for details of each command.
+Type `help` to receive a list of commands that are available.

 [back to Contents](#table-of-contents)